 Intrinsic motivation is a key factor in effective goal setting.
 When learners are intrinsically motivated, they set goals that are personally meaningful and challenging, which can lead to higher engagement and persistence in academic tasks.

-This approach to motivation aligns with the principles of positive psychology, which emphasizes the importance of personal growth, self-determination, and the pursuit of meaningful goals.
+This approach to motivation aligns with the principles of positive psychology, which emphasises the importance of personal growth, self-determination, and the pursuit of meaningful goals.

 The role of goal orientation is also crucial in this context.
 Learners with a mastery goal orientation focus on developing new skills and improving their understanding, which can lead to the use of more effective self-regulation strategies.